-You can create separate application overview pages for each application type so you can to display specific information about the type of benefit that a citizen is applying for.
+You can create separate application overview pages for each application type so you can display specific information about the type of benefit that a citizen is applying for.

-These examples use the ApplicationOverviewContainer and the StartApplicationButton components, and enable you to customize the page, while leveraging the existing application functionality.
+These examples use the ApplicationOverviewContainer and the StartApplicationButton components, and demonstrate how to customize the page while using the existing application functionality.